-The shrub-steppe looks very much similar to the famous savannas of the African continent that lions and giraffes call home.
+The shrub steppe looks very much like the famous savannas of the African continent that lions and giraffes call home.
 Both the shrub-steppes and the savanna share the same dry, flat land features, as well as the same warm, blustery weather.

-However, unlike the savanna where trees occasionally dot the landscape, there are hardly any trees in the shrub-steppes of Tri-Cities.
-The main vegetations are different species of grasses and shrubs that grow on the plain, thus the name shrub-steppe.
+However, unlike the savanna where trees occasionally dot the landscape, there are hardly any trees in the shrub steppes of Tri-Cities.
+The main vegetations are various species of grasses and shrubs that grow on the plain, thus the name shrub-steppe.

 The Threat of Human Encroachment

-The Washington State is fortunate enough to have one of the best preserved shrub-steppe in Northern America.
-Compared to other shrub-steppes in the country, the one found in the Tri-Cities area is virtually untouched.
-The shrub-steppes of Tri-Cities are protected by State laws, prohibiting any activity that will destroy and contaminate this distinctive land feature.
+Washington State is fortunate enough to have one of the best-preserved shrub steppes in Northern America.
+Compared to other shrub steppes in the country, the one found in the Tri-Cities area is virtually untouched.
+The shrub steppes of Tri-Cities are protected by State laws, prohibiting any activity that will destroy and contaminate this distinctive land feature.

 The preservation of the shrub-steppes is proof that we can preserve our land even as we take what we need for food and shelter.
 There are areas in our country that must be preserved and kept at all costs.
 The local government must be resolved to protect their natural heritage and enforce all the laws as required to protect them.

 Our country’s paternity has blessed us with majestic snow-capped mountains alongside dry, barren deserts.
 Both are equally breathtaking in their beauty.
 As inheritors of such, it is incumbent upon us to protect the land even as we live off of its abundance and graces.